-Croscill rolled out its new co-branded Jonathan Adler license in bath at last week's New York Home Textiles Market, showing several contemporary looks that include bath accessories, towels, shower curtains and rugs.
+AT THE NEW YORK MARKET — Croscill rolled out its new co-branded Jonathan Adler license in bath, showing several contemporary looks for market that include bath accessories, towels, shower curtains and rugs.

 The company also expanded its solid-color Mist program to include two sheeting constructions and several coverlets, throws, duvets and comforters in up to 10 colors, including five new autumnal hues.

 Some of the additions to the Mist program, dubbed Autumn Mist for the new darker tones, include: a swirl coverlet, satin coverlet, microsuede boxed coverlet, Shetland duvet, pom pom throw in 11 colors, chevron chenille throw in up to nine colors, cable knit throw, chenille stripe throw and lightweight menswear throw.
 In sheeting, there is a plain 250-count program and 350-count sheet with an attached hem and satin ribbon.
 Autumn Mist can be viewed on the lower level showroom featuring a "good, better, best" duvet wall.

 The new Jonathan Adler license features solid-color Signature Lacquerware items combined with patterned pieces that are very modern and typical of his retro-funky design aesthetic.
 In addition, toothbrush holders have been designed with wider openings to fit larger battery-operated brushes.

 Some of the new patterns include: B Spoke, a geometric circular bubble design offered in white, black and platinum; and Stripes, a two-toned striped look featuring more fluid shapes influenced by Adler's vase designs offered in white and baby blue, white and natural, white and lilac, and black and brown stripes.
 There is also a natural stone-wear look that hasn't been named yet, featuring a stacked clay strip motif and a futuristic embroidered shower curtain.